CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 nano $HOME/.config/containers/containers.conf
 ```

-In this empty new file `containers.conf` write just this 3 lines and save:
+In this empty new file `containers.conf` write just these 3 lines and save:

 ```conf
 [engine]